Optimal and Self Selection of Service Type in a Queueing System where Long Service Postpones the Need for the Next Service: System optimization

-When $N = 3$, we denote the strategy by $a(1,0)a(1,1)a(1,2)|a(2,0)a(2,1)|a(3,0)$.
-The action can be choosing the high or low rate service for each state, therefore there are totally 64 possible strategies.
-Similar to strategies $01|0$ and $00|0$, or $01|1$ and $11|1$, in the $N=2$ case, different strategies may lead to the same stationary distribution, thus the same efficiency.
-For example, if we use strategy $000|10|0$, the transition rate diagram is shown in Figure \ref{fig:TRD3}, from which we can see that state $(1,2)$ is transient.
+There are two action options (high or low rate) for each $a(i,h)$, therefore, there is a total of 64 possible strategies.
+Similar to strategies $01|0$ and $00|0$, or $01|1$ and $11|1$, in the $N=2$ case, different strategies also may lead to the same stationary distribution, thus the same system efficiency when $N = 3$.
+For example, if we use strategy $000|10|0$, the transition rate diagram is shown in Figure \ref{fig:TRD3}, from which we can see that the state $(1,2)$ is transient.
+(States $(0,2), (0,3)$ are also transient, but do not require any action.)
 Thus the action on state $(1,2)$ does not matter.
-In this case, we use $00{*}|10|0$ to denote the strategy, that is, $000|10|0$ and $00|1|10|0$ result in the same efficiency.
+In this case, we use $00{*}|10|0$ to denote the strategy.

 For each strategy, we can write down the transition rate diagram similar to Figure \ref{fig:TRD3}, based on which we calculate the optimal strategy.
 The optimal strategy among the $64$ strategies for different parameter settings when $\mu_l = 1$ and $\lambda_l = 0.5, 0.7, 0.9$ are represented in Figure \ref{fig:Optimalan3}.
-We have the following conclusion based on our numerical results. \begin{observation} For any fixed value $\lambda_l$ and $\mu_l$, there exists a value $\hat{\lambda}_h$ such that if we fix $\lambda_h$, when $\mu_h$ increases from $\mu_l$ to $\infty$, the evolvement of the best strategy is
+Based on our numerical results we reach the following conclusion. \begin{observation} For any fixed value $\lambda_l$ and $\mu_l$, there exists a value $\hat{\lambda}_h$ such that if we fix $\lambda_h$, when $\mu_h$ increases from $\mu_l$ to $\infty$, the evolvement of the best strategy is

 if $\lambda_l < \lambda_h \leq \hat{\lambda}_h$, and

 if $\lambda_h > \hat{\lambda}_h$. \end{observation}